DaniGuardiola/daniguardiola/README.md

 Thanks for visiting my profile!
 Some quick facts about me:

+- 🎨 **Software developer** specialized in frontend and design systems.
 - 🎓 **Math and physics student** at UGR (University of Granada, Spain).
 - 🎵 Very into **music**, although I don't have much time to jam these days!
 - 🌍 Born and based in **Spain**.
 I love traveling and often work remotely from different locations.